SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 Cochran, James

-Londonderry, NH
+Londonderry, NH (born Northern Ireland)

-Loyalist father of the captain of the fort who confronted invaders on December 15.
+Loyalist father of the captain of the fort who confronted invaders on December 15

 Cochran, John (Capt.)

-Loyalist captain of the fort; Note: Assigned to fort since 1771.
-Originally from Londonderry, NH
+Assigned to the fort at New Castle; Originally from Londonderry, NH

-Throughout depositions and narratives.
+Throughout depositions and narratives

 Cochran, Sarah

-Living at the fort at New Castle
+Living at the fort at New Castle; Originally from Portsmouth

 Cochran Dep.
 I; Wentworth Narrative p.
-231.
+231

 Colefax, Robert